 How can I find converted leads in Salesforce?

-Converted leads can no longer appear in the Leads tab.
-However, you can track them through reports or by searching for the associated contact or account.
+Converted leads no longer appear in the Leads tab.
+However, you can track them using reports or by searching for the associated contact or account.

 -